Do I Qualify for Bankruptcy?

 Your journey will begin with reviewing your unique set of circumstances in detail.
 Although bankruptcy may be a viable solution for many, it’s not for everyone.
 Whether you wish to file for bankruptcy, or if you want to pursue another course such as a loan modification, The Law Office of Nikki Farris will let you know if bankruptcy is right for you.
 We can also explain what bankruptcy can and cannot do, and together we can find the best solution that will suit your individual set of circumstances.

 Chapter 13 bankruptcy is mainly for those individuals who have a steady source of income who can afford to pay off their debts, or a portion thereof in monthly installments for the next 3 to 5 years.
-Each individual Chapter 13 is different, how much one has to pay towards their debts depends upon a number of factors including their financial ability to make monthly payments.
+Each individual Chapter 13 is different, how much one has to pay towards their debts depends upon several factors including their financial ability to make monthly payments.
 At times people may ultimately pay off a fraction of their debts as opposed to the entire amount they owe.
 The purpose of a Chapter 13 bankruptcy is for people to get into a Chapter 13 repayment plan that they can comfortably afford.

-Chico Debt Relief Lawyer: Trustworthy Legal Counsel
+A Chico Debt Relief Lawyer Who Provides Trustworthy Legal Counsel

-At The Law Office of Nikki Farris, we have been practicing bankruptcy law for several years and we are honored to serve the residence of Butte County in all of their bankruptcy needs.
+At The Law Office of Nikki Farris, we have been practicing bankruptcy law for several years and we are honored to serve the residents of Butte County in all of their bankruptcy needs.
 We encourage you to contact our firm as soon as possible to learn more about our bankruptcy services.
 We are here to answer any questions you may have about bankruptcy exemptions, collections defense, or how to put a stop to creditor harassment.
 We can also explain how discharging your debt works, as well as how bankruptcy can protect you from wage garnishment and repossessions.

 To find out if you qualify for bankruptcy, contact a Butte County attorney from the firm to schedule your initial consultation!